1. What is a Framework?

 · Static classes that can’t be instantiated

-· Null able value types which provides improved interaction with SQL Databases.
+· Null able value types which provides improved interaction with SQL

 3. Features of C# 3.0